eeditiones/e-editiones-website/pages/how-to-contribute.md

 ## Become a Member or Supporter

 We would be thrilled if you can convince your organization to [become a member of e-editiones](/pages/how-to-become-a-member).
 Institutional membership gives our society the best leverage when applying for funding or infrastructural support.
-If this is difficult in your institution, consider our special Support membership or join the society as an individual.
+If this is difficult in your institution, consider to join the society as an individual.

 ## Add your project to our registry